raviparashar16/LocalizationResearch_public/README.md

 This dataset is used in the below paper.
 Please cite the below paper when you use this dataset repository.
 **R. Parashar and R. Parasuraman, "Particle Filter Based Localization of Access Points Using Direction of Arrival on Mobile Robots".
 In Vehicular Technology Conference VTC-Fall 2020.** CAVVTC Workshop: https://cavvtc.weebly.com/program.html

+# Programs

+This repository also contains three Python scripts which perform localization using the datasets.
+The dataset being used can be changed in the programs.
+WCL1.0.py performs weighted centroid localization, MaxLhoodDOA1.0.py performs maximum likelihood localization, and RSSGauss2.8.py performs particle filter localization (our solution) all as described in the aforementioned paper.

 # References